5 Review of Weeks 1 to 3

 In some types of ecosystem the food chains are long, complex and many-branched.
 In the polar seas you have found that they can be very short, such as the 3-step chain from plankton, through krill to the largest animal on the planet, the blue whale.

 Some of the examples of animals in ecosystems have introduced you to the concept of adaptation.
-You saw squirrels flying through the air and may in your discussion have linked their adaptations to those of other animals, such as the flying lizard and the flying snake.
+You saw squirrels flying through the air and you may have appreciated links between their adaptations and those of other animals, such as the flying lizard and the flying snake.
 These adaptations to gliding enable faster travel through the complex, forest environment.
 Gliding shows how similar solutions can arise during evolution in unrelated groups of organisms.

 In the second half of this course you will be looking at the impacts humans have on ecosystems, but major events occurring on the planet may also have impacts.
 Volcanic eruptions and tsunamis are obvious examples.
 This video shows a large scale event in an ice sheet in Antarctica.
 The effect on the area itself is substantial, but could it have wider implications?
 This is a larger question which you should ponder on and come back to when considering human impacts on ecosystems.